aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-formatting/_index.md

 </html>
 ```

 ## **How to Format Selected Characters in a Cell**

-Dealing with Font Settings explains how to format text in cells, but it only explains how to format all of the cell content.
+Dealing with Font Settings explains how to format text in cells, but it only covers formatting the entire cell content.
 What if you want to format only selected characters?

 Aspose.Cells supports this feature too.
-This topic explains how to use this feature effectively.
+This topic explains how to use it effectively.

 ### **How to Format Selected Characters**

-Aspose.Cells provides a class, [**Workbook**](https://reference.aspose.com/cells/javascript-cpp/workbook) that represents a Microsoft Excel file.
-The [**Workbook**](https://reference.aspose.com/cells/javascript-cpp/workbook) class contains the [**worksheets**](https://reference.aspose.com/cells/javascript-cpp/workbook/#worksheets--) collection that allows access to each worksheet in an Excel file.
-A worksheet is represented by the [**Worksheet**](https://reference.aspose.com/cells/javascript-cpp/worksheet) class.
-The [**Worksheet**](https://reference.aspose.com/cells/javascript-cpp/worksheet) class provides a [**cells**](https://reference.aspose.com/cells/javascript-cpp/worksheet/#cells--) collection.
-Each item in the [**cells**](https://reference.aspose.com/cells/javascript-cpp/worksheet/#cells--) collection represents an object of the [**Cell**](https://reference.aspose.com/cells/javascript-cpp/cell) class.
+Aspose.Cells provides a class, **Workbook**, that represents a Microsoft Excel file.
+The **Workbook** class contains the **worksheets** collection that allows access to each worksheet in the Excel file.
+A worksheet is represented by the **Worksheet** class.
+The **Worksheet** class provides a **cells** collection.
+Each item in the **cells** collection represents an object of the **Cell** class.

-The [**Cell**](https://reference.aspose.com/cells/javascript-cpp/cell) class provides the [**characters(number, number)**](https://reference.aspose.com/cells/javascript-cpp/cell/#characters-number-number-) method that takes the following parameters to select a range of characters inside a cell:
+The **Cell** class provides the **characters(number, number)** method that takes the following parameters to select a range of characters inside a cell:

-- **Start Index**, the index of the character that the selection starts from.
+- **Start Index** – the index of the character where the selection starts.
-- **Number of Characters**, the number of characters to select.
+- **Number of Characters** – the number of characters to select.

-The [**characters(number, number)**](https://reference.aspose.com/cells/javascript-cpp/cell/#characters-number-number-) method returns an instance of the [**FontSetting**](https://reference.aspose.com/cells/javascript-cpp/fontsetting) class that allows developers to format the characters in the same way as they would a cell as shown below in the code example.
-In the output file, in the A1 cell, the word 'Visit' will be formatted with the default font but 'Aspose!' is bold and blue.
+The **characters(number, number)** method returns an instance of the **FontSetting** class that allows developers to format the characters in the same way they would format a cell, as shown below in the code example.
+In the output file, the word “Visit” will be formatted with the default font, while “Aspose!” is bold and blue.

 ```html
 <!DOCTYPE html>